 Bring Your Own Hammer is not a band, a group, an ensemble or even a collective.
-If anything, it is a faction but unlike nineteenth-century factions, who met, armed with sticks and wattles in fairs and markets, it is armed with voices and instruments and dedicated, as no faction before, to the re-interpretation of historical material in song form.
+If anything, it is a faction but unlike nineteenth-century factions, who met, armed with sticks and two-handed wattles in fairs and markets, it is armed with voices and instruments and dedicated, as no faction before, to the re-interpretation of historical material in song form.

 The composers, singers and musicians involved in the project are:

 Agu is a singer, songwriter and music producer with Polish and Czech roots.
 With a background in classical and World Music, she performed as a lead vocalist in electronic, jazz and World Music bands in Prague before debuting as a soloist with an album titled Ke Světlu (2015) on German-Czech independent record label Yannick South.
 Transcending the borders of countries, cultures and genres, her music embraces a variety of languages and musical influences.
 Her songs have been played on RTÉ Radio 1, Raidió na Gaeltachta, and major national radio stations in Poland, Slovakia, and the Czech Republic.
 She is also a frequent collaborator with Czech composer Karel Antonin on film and TV productions (Cyril & Methodius, Final Reward) and video games (Medieval Engineers, Dex).